sinaatalay/RenderCV/docs/user_guide/structure_of_the_yaml_input_file.md

     dont_generate_png: false
 ```

-1. It will be used for time span calculations and last updated date text.
+1. This field is used for time span calculations and last updated date text.
-2. The words in the list will be bolded in the output.
+2. The words in the list will be bolded in the output automatically.
 3. `NAME_IN_SNAKE_CASE` is a placeholder.
 The available placeholders are: `NAME_IN_SNAKE_CASE`, `NAME_IN_LOWER_SNAKE_CASE`, `NAME_IN_UPPER_SNAKE_CASE`, `NAME_IN_KEBAB_CASE`, `NAME_IN_LOWER_KEBAB_CASE`, `NAME_IN_UPPER_KEBAB_CASE`, `NAME`, `FULL_MONTH_NAME`, `MONTH_ABBREVIATION`, `MONTH`, `MONTH_IN_TWO_DIGITS`, `YEAR`, and `YEAR_IN_TWO_DIGITS`.